Direct solution of multiple excitations in a matrix product state with block Lanczos: Demonstration on models

 \subsection{Excited state convergence}

 With a decreasing bond dimension, the energy levels will become less accurate.
-To demonstrate this, Fig.~\ref{energydiffs} shows the energy differences for up to the first 100 excitations ($\sim10\%$ of the total Hilbert space size for a 10-site Heisenberg model) for three different bond dimensions ($m=100, 250, 500$).
+To demonstrate this, Fig.~\ref{energydiffs} shows the energy differences for up to the first 100 excitations ($\sim10\%$ of the total Hilbert space size for a 10-site Heisenberg model) for three different bond dimensions ($m=100, 250, 500$, reported when the bundled MPS is gauged to the first site), which are set for each bond in the system.
 The energies were solved to an individual accuracy of $10^{-8}$ as it is better to ensure each state converges rather than some grouped measure of the convergence.
 There are several aspects to note.

 First, the accuracy of the lowest energy level remains small no matter how many more of $g$ excitations are requested.
 This is due to the largest singular values typically corresponding to the lowest energies of the system.
 The higher lying excitations are only converged with increasing bond dimension, but simply increasing the bond dimension does not guarantee that the lowest excitations will be improved.
 Rather, enough singular values pertaining to an excitation must not be truncated to get an accurate excited state energy.